Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Related Works

-\textbf{Nonstationary Time Series Forecasting.} Time series forecasting is a conventional task in the field of machine learning with lots of successful cases, e.g, autoregressive model \cite{hyndman2018forecasting} and ARMA \cite{box1970distribution}.
-Previously, deep neural networks also have made great contributions to time series forecasting, e.g., RNN-based models \cite{hochreiter1997long,lai2018modeling,salinas2020deepar}, CNN-based models \cite{bai2018empirical,wang2022micn,wu2022timesnet}, and the methods based on state-space model \cite{gu2022parameterization,gu2020hippo,gu2021combining,gu2021efficiently,smith2022simplified}.
-Recently, transformer-based methods \cite{zhou2021informer,wu2021autoformer,liu2023itransformer,nie2022time} have boosted the development of time series forecasting.
-However, these methods are devised for stationary time series, so nonstationary forecasting is receiving more and more attention.
-One straightforward solution to this challenge is to discard the nonstationarity via preprocessing methods like stationarization \cite{virili2000nonstationarity} and differencing \cite{salles2019nonstationary}, but they might destroy the temporal dependency.
-Recent studies have used two different assumptions to further solve this problem.
-By assuming that the temporal distribution shift occurs among datasets and each sequence instance is stationary \cite{cai2021time,eldele2023contrastive}, some methods consider normalization-based methods.
-Kim et.al \cite{kim2021reversible} propose the reversible instance normalization to remove and restore the statistical information of a time-series instance.
-Liu et.al \cite{liu2022non} propose the nonstationary Transformer, which includes the destationary attention mechanism to recover the intrinsic non-stationary information into temporal dependencies.
 By assuming that the temporal distribution shift uniformly occurs in each sequence instance and so each equal-size segmentation is stationary, other methods propose to disentangle the stationary and nonstationary components.
-Surana et.al \cite{surana2020koopman} and Liu et.al \cite{liu2023koopa} employ the Koopman theory \cite{korda2018linear}, which transform the nonlinear system into several linear operators, to decompose the stationary and nonstationary factors.
-Liu et.al \cite{liu2023adaptive} use adaptive normalization and denormlization on non-overlap equally-sized slices.
+Surana et al. \cite{surana2020koopman} and Liu et al. \cite{liu2023koopa} employ the Koopman theory \cite{korda2018linear}, which transform the nonlinear system into several linear operators, to decompose the stationary and nonstationary factors.
+Liu et al. \cite{liu2023adaptive} use adaptive normalization and denormlization on non-overlap equally-sized slices.
 However, since the temporal distribution shift may occur any time, the aforementioned two assumptions are unreasonable.
-To solve this problem with milder assumptions, the proposed \textbf{IDEA} first identifies when the distribution shift occurs and then identifies the latent states to learn how they change over time with the help of Markov assumption of latent environment and sufficient observation assumption.
+To solve this problem with milder assumptions, the proposed \textbf{UDA} first identifies when the distribution shift occurs and then identifies the latent states to learn how they change over time with the help of Markov assumption of latent environment and sufficient observation assumption.